 Women’s College Hospital (WCH) is the first and only independent, academic, ambulatory care hospital in Ontario with a primary focus on the health of women.
 If you’re ready to be part of the future of healthcare, then you will want to join an institution in which the possibilities for creative innovation, breakthroughs in new thinking and groundbreaking work in academic ambulatory medicine are limitless.
 WCH is committed to patient safety as a key professional value and an essential component of daily practice.

 Transgender healthcare access issues are prominent in Canada and worldwide, with significant health gaps in access to skilled primary, emergency and specialty care services, which may include, for some individuals, access to medically necessary surgical services.
-WCH is proud to have establish the first Transition-Related Surgery (TRS) Program at a publically funded hospital in Canada.
+WCH is proud to have established the first Transition-Related Surgery (TRS) Program at a publically funded hospital in Canada.
 Additionally, WCH has a research focus on enhancing training and healthcare service delivery for sexual assault victims from marginalized populations including the transgender community.

 An exciting opportunity as a Post-Doctoral Fellow exists at WCH working in the area of Transgender Health and Transition-Related Surgery, reporting jointly to Dr. David Urbach and Janice Du Mont, EdD.